 The Hillsborough disaster.
 A tragedy for the whole city.

-After a couple of small gatherings, a public meetings was organised to discuss establishing a Credit Union.
+After a couple of small gatherings, a public meeting was organised to discuss establishing a Credit Union.

 Over 100 people attended.
 Many were from Commonwealth Countries or Ireland, where credit unions had been a part of their life.